Kerbas-ad-astra/CommNet-Relays/README.md

 * 2016 06 26 (1.3.1): Expression expansion
 	* Refactored targetbody expressions to reduce calculations-per-frame when contracts are generated.
 	* Compatible through KSP 1.1.3.
-* 2016 08 XX (1.4): Mission Control
+* 2016 07 23 (1.4): Mission Control
 	* Changes to support Contract Configurator's 1.15.3 update.
 		* Because this depends on variables introduced in CC 1.15.3, **this and later versions are no longer compatible with KSP 1.0.0-2.**
-	* Contracts broken out into individual cfg files (I got tired of scrolling all over the place when editing...)
+	* Contracts are broken out into individual cfg files (I got tired of scrolling all over the place when editing...)
-		* Because of the level of time and effort I've sunk into this project, not to mention its length, I'm changing the license to the GPL v3 (or later).
+	* The license is changed to the GPL v3 (or later).

 ##Roadmap

 As my schedule permits, I'll get this mod released on CurseForge and CKAN in the near future.

-Of course, once stock has antenna ranges, I'll update these contracts to work with the new system.
+Of course, once stock has antenna ranges and relays, I'll update these contracts to work with the new system.

 If you have other suggestions, please bring them up in the [**KSP forum thread**](http://forum.kerbalspaceprogram.com/threads/129704-1-0-2-4-Contract-Pack-AntennaRange-Relays-1-0-0-%282015-Jul-24%29) or raise an [**issue**](https://github.com/Kerbas-ad-astra/AntennaRange-Relays/issues) on the GitHub repo!